 Pomegranate

-We are so glad you asked!
-It all has to do with a phenomenon known as the gut-brain-skin axis.
-Basically, a lot of our physical health can be tied back to the conditions in our digestive tract, including the health of our skin.
+You may know probiotics as good bacteria to help your digestion.
+What’s that got to do with clear skin?
+Due to a phenomenon known as the gut-brain-skin axis, a lot of our physical health can be tied back to the conditions in our digestive tract, including the health of our skin.

-And what’s the best way to ensure a healthy balance of friendly gut bacteria?
-Probiotics!
+So what’s the best way to help balance your gut (and thereby, your skin)?
+Probiotics.
 Find them in:

 74. Kombucha